Untermyer Park and Gardens: The Temple of Love and Rock and Stream Garden

 The Temple of Love is a cantilevered rocky fantasy designed by a Genoese stone mason Carlo Davite, with a round temple folly on top.
 In Untermyer's time it was surrounded by an extensive rock garden with terraced beds.
 Many of the rocks are hollowed out in order to be used as planters.

 The Rock and Stream Garden is the remnant of the original Rock Garden, which featured a tiny stream running through a jumble of stones.
 It was buried beneath vegetation and dirt for many years, until it was rediscovered and rebuilt using elements of the original, and connecting it to the watercourse of the Temple of Love, which includes waterfalls, ponds and bridges.

 Lion & Unicorn Gate and Ruin Garden

 The Lion and Unicorn Gate entrance to the gardens is located at the Old Croton Aqueduct State Historic Park.
 The old gatehouse is now the Ruin Garden, completed in 2019.
 The lion and unicorn sculptures were restored, including a new head for the unicorn, and the masonry was cleaned and restored.
 A root cellar was converted into a grotto and fountain.
 Actual graffiti inside the gatehouse was preserved, and the plantings of the garden are meant to give the feeling of being in an abandoned, ruined house.

 Rhododendron Walk

 The densely-planted Rhododendron Walk, a new feature dating from 2019, is meant to evoke Untermyer's rhododendron collection.
 It leads from the Ruin Garden to the main gardens above.

+Ornamental Vegetable Garden and Orchard

+With its restored pergola and parterre layout, vegetables and fruit trees are planted in a formal configuration with an eye to aesthetic beauty.
+The garden is tended by student interns from Yonkers public high schools.
+The terrace below the garden will feature a row of bronze sculptures of Hudson River painters by the noted artist Greg Wyatt.